Oru Paanai, site logo.

 Jan 2011 : OP SL officially registered with the Ministry of Justice, Sri Lanka by Gazette notification.

 Aug 2012 : OP Kaithady formed under the umbrella of OP, led by Drs.
 Ranjit Thambirajah, Tony Sirimanne and DeutramThambapillai.
 OP Kaithady provided audiology support to the Nuffield School for the Deaf and Blind in Kaithady, Jaffna, which included fitting hearing aids and training the staff of the Nuffield School.
-The culmination of their activities was to raise funds by staging a dinner dance in London in October 2019.
+The culmination of their activities was to raise funds by staging a dinner dance in London in October 2019, and purchasing a van to transport students from the Nuffield School to hospital was purchased from the monies raised.

 Aug 2014 : OP undertakes to support the Sathu Maa programme for some of the islands around the Jaffna peninsula.
 This programme, run by the Medical Officer of Health for the area, provides nutritious meals to malnourished children of pre school age.

-June 2018 : OP, having identified another group in need of urgent support, namely the destitute elderly who received only minimal financial help from the government, decided to launch an annathanam / dry rations programme, whereby 30-50 carefully chosen needy elders in each centre would be provided a cooked meal on a monthly basis.
-When they attended this annathanam, they would also be given dry rations - rice, wheat flour, rice flour, dhal, chick peas, sugar and milk powder - to last the 4 weeks before the next annathanam.
-Initially, the annathanam centres were based in Udayar Kattu and Puthukudiyiruppu, and when they proved successful, more centres were added.
+June 2018 : OP, having identified another group in need of urgent support, namely the destitute elderly who received only minimal financial help from the government , decided to launch a dry rations programme, whereby 30-50 carefully chosen needy elders in each centre would be given dry rations - rice, wheat flour, rice flour, dhal, chick peas, sugar and milk powder - to last 4 weeks at a time.
+Initially, the centres were based in Udayar Kattu and Puthukudiyiruppu, and when they proved successful, more centres were added.
 From 100 elders who were supported initially, the number supported was increased to 500 by the end of 2019.
-The annathanams also provided the elderly, most of whom led lonely lives, an opportunity to meet and interact with others in a similar plight.
+The annathanams provided at these 4 weekly meetings also provided the elderly, most of whom led lonely lives, an opportunity to meet and interact with others in a similar plight.

-October 2019 : OP Kaithady undertook a fund raising initiative, supported by the UK Hearing Conservation Council, to raise funds to purchase a van for the use of the children in the Nuffield School for the Deaf and Blind.
+October 2019 : OP Kaithadyundertook a fund raising initiative, supported by the UK Hearing Conservation Council, to raise funds to purchase a van for the use of the children in the Nuffield School for the Deaf and Blind.
 This fund raising initiative was organised as a tribute to the memory of Mr. Pathman Ratnesar, who had rendered yeoman service to audiology services in the UK and Sri Lanka.
-A substantial sum of money was raised by staging a lunch / dance event, which was augmented by generous donations from well wishers in the UK as well as abroad.
+A substantial sum of money was raised at this event, which was augmented by generous donations from well wishers in the UK as well as abroad.
 The van which was purchased from this initiative was presented to the Nuffield School in August 2020.

-April 2020 : OP extended a helping hand to those affected economically by the Covid epidemic by providing dry rations to some of the needy in the Haputale district, as well as in Jaffna, the latter through a group of medical students from the Jaffna Hospital.
+April 2020 : OP extended a helping hand to those affected economically by the Covid epidemic by providing dry rations to the some of the needy in the Haputale district , as well as in Jaffna, the latter through a group of medical students from the Jaffna Hospital.

-June 2020 : The dry rations distribution was initiated in two up country tea plantation areas, Nanu Oya and Belihul Oya, which were in need of urgent help, by opening 2 distribution centres to help 100 more elders.
+June 2020 : The dry rations distribution was initiated in two up country tea plantation areas, Nanu Oya and Belihul Oya, where a large number of elders were in need of urgent help, by opening 2 distribution centres to help 100 more elders.

-July 2020 : All the annathanams also resumed after an interval of 4 months.
+July 2020 : All the dry ration distribution and annathanams resumed after an interval of 4 months.
 The annathanams and the dry rations distribution continue apace in the north as well as the east and the plantation areas.

 Charity no: 1136376